AMITOM at the heart of the processing tomato sector

 AMITOM is at the heart of the processing tomato sector

-Establish ongoing global and cross-agency relationships
+Establish and nurture international relationships

 To set up permanent links between the bodies representing the industry in each member country.
 Regular meetings are organized between the delegations of the member countries.